paulkabzz/multivendor-ecommerce/api/docs/authentication.md

 ### 1. Direct Authentication

-The `authenticateRequest` function in `authMiddleware.ts` can be used directly in your handler functions:
+The `authenticateRequest` function in `authMiddleware.ts` can be used directly in the handler functions:

 ```typescript
 import { authenticateRequest } from "../utils/authMiddleware";